singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 12  }
 ```

-While the first recursive function may take over a minute to generate  the 50th Fibonacci number  on a typical computer, the dynamic programming method  can generate the 1 O,OOOth Fibonacci number in just fractions of a millisecond.
+While the first recursive function may take over a minute to generate  the 50th Fibonacci number  on a typical computer, the dynamic programming method  can generate the 10,000th Fibonacci number in just fractions of a millisecond.
 (Of course, with this exact code, the int would have overflowed very early on.)

 Now, if we draw the recursion tree, it looks something like this (the black boxes represent cached calls that returned immediately):